Murgon Civic Centre: Heritage listing

 Murgon Civic Centre was listed on the Queensland Heritage Register on 9 November 2012 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Murgon Civic Centre (1938) is the result of the growth of Murgon as a major service town in the South Burnett region in the inter-war period.
 It is important in demonstrating the development of agricultural settlements and establishment of their service towns in rural Queensland up to World War II through the Queensland government's policy of closer settlement of the land facilitated by branch railway lines.

 The Murgon Civic Centre is also important in demonstrating the widespread pattern in Queensland of expressing civic pride through building council chambers and town halls during the 1930s.
 While some were Depression-era relief projects, others, such as Murgon Civic Centre, were built in the latter part of the decade, when economic conditions had improved and expectations for a prosperous future were high.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Murgon Civic Centre is a good, representative and intact example of a regional Art Deco and Moderne-inspired civic centre.
-It is one of a group of fine town and shire halls built throughout Queensland in the 1930s in response to improved economic times post-Depression.
+The Murgon Civic Centre is a representative and intact example of a regional Art Deco and Moderne-inspired civic centre.
+It is one of a group of town and shire halls built throughout Queensland in the 1930s in response to improved economic times post-Depression.

 The Murgon complex displays the principal features of these civic buildings, combining a public hall, library (now offices) shops and a clock tower.
 Like other town hall complexes, it is the focal point of the community and is located near the centre of the town on the corner of Murgon's principal streets.

 The place is important because of its aesthetic significance.

 The Murgon Civic Centre is important for its contribution to the townscape of Murgon.
 Situated at the principal intersection the clock tower is designed to address the corner and ensure the complex's prominence in the streetscape.
 The Art Deco influences - linear form, stepped skylines, chevron motifs and decorative horizontal banding - enhance the aesthetic appeal of the complex.